 Q: How can I tell if I need to eat more carbs?

 While the question of “How many carbs should I eat?” is always at the top people’s minds, it is important to realize that everything in your diet is relative to the amount of total calories you are eating.
 Because of protein’s key role in enhancing feelings of fullness and in growth and maintenance of muscle, I always set aside calories to meet optimal protein needs first before setting carbohydrate needs.
 Let’s look at an example on how to set your starting calories, protein, carbs, and fat levels if you want to lose weight.
+(Here, more on cutting calories for weight loss.)

 RELATED: The Best Carbs for Weight Loss